 Beckett Bear's Half Marathon Challenge

-Beckett Bear is running the Leeds Half Marathon to support Bright Futures Scholarships at Leeds Beckett
+Beckett Bear has completed the Leeds Half Marathon to support Bright Futures Scholarships at Leeds Beckett!

-Beckett Bear, the university's sporting mascot, has signed up to run the Leeds Half Marathon in May to raise money for the Bright Futures Scholarships at Leeds Beckett, completing the 13.1 mile course in two hours and fourty-two minutes.
+On Sunday 12 May, Beckett Bear, the university's sporting mascot, took on and completed the Leeds Half Marathon to raise money for the Bright Futures Scholarships at Leeds Beckett, completing the 13.1 mile course in two hours and fourty-two minutes.

 You may remember Beckett Bear's love of sport from the yearly Varsity matches against the University of Leeds or the BUCS clashes on Wednesday afternoons at Headingley Campus.